 - endpoint_group-the endpoint group name, which corresponds to the default group name set in the server's configuration scope as described in "Registering a Server with the Session Manager" on page 26. - preferred_renew_timeout-the preferred session duration in seconds.
 If the specified duration is less than the value specified by the session manager's min_session_timeout configuration setting, it will be set to the configured minimum value.
-If the specified duration is higher than the value specified by the session manager's max_session_timeout configuration setting, it will be set the configured max value.
+If the specified duration is higher than the value specified by the session manager's max_session_timeout configuration setting, it will be set the configuration setting, it will be set the configuration setting, it will be set the configuration.